Obsifight/obsifight.net/readme.md

 ## Launch

 You need to configure website into .env file.
-Install composer dependencies with `php composer.phar install`.
+Use makefile with this command `make install`.

 ## Tests